bytespider/food/README.md

 # Food hacking
 A collection of recipes with a little science behind them.

-Feel free to submit pull requsts or issues against these receipes.
+Feel free to submit pull requsts or issues against these recipes.
 The more food geekery the better.

 # Contributing